-At the annual meeting of stockholders on May 23, 2012, over 89% of the shares cast were voted to approve the compensation of the Company's named executive officers, as discussed and disclosed in the 2012 proxy statement.
+At the annual meeting of stockholders on June 5, 2013, over 90% of the shares cast were voted to approve the compensation of the Company's named executive officers, as discussed and disclosed in the 2013 proxy statement.
 The Board and the Compensation Committee appreciate and value the views of our stockholders.
 In considering the results of this advisory vote on executive compensation, the Committee concluded that the compensation paid to our named executive officers and the Company's overall pay practices enjoy strong stockholder support.

-In light of the strong stockholder support of the compensation paid to our named executive officers evidenced by the results of this advisory vote, the Compensation Committee decided to retain our general approach to executive compensation and did not make significant changes to our executive compensation programs for 2013 as a result of this advisory vote.
+In light of the strong stockholder support of the compensation paid to our named executive officers evidenced by the results of this advisory vote, the Compensation Committee decided to retain our general approach to executive compensation and did not make significant changes to our executive compensation programs for 2014 as a result of this advisory vote.
+This includes, again in 2014, using grants of performance-based restricted stock units for one-half of the equity incentives granted to our CEO, as we did for the first time in 2013 as further described below.
 Going forward, future advisory votes on executive compensation will serve as an additional tool to guide the Committee in evaluating the alignment of the Company's executive compensation programs with the interests of the Company and its stockholders.